 VI.1 First Mover Advantage

-Enron Credit is already the largest provider of credit market pricing transparency and real-time, firm credit protection with its FBP product.
+Enron Credit is already the largest provider of credit market pricing transparency and real-time, firm credit protection with its DBS product.
 Any competitor wishing to replicate the model would likely require at least a year to reach the current stage of Enron Credit, assuming that there is a deep commitment from senior management to devote significant resources and technology.

 VI.2 High Scalability

-There are already more than 2,600 reference names (as at December 2000) offered by Enron Credit and by the beginning of 2001, this universe of reference names will be scaled to 10,000.
+There are already more than 10,000 reference names (as of January 2001) offered by Enron Credit and by the end of 2001, this universe of reference names will be scaled to [100,000].
 A team of dedicated IT and quantitative professionals have built the pricing models with automatic data feeds and other ancillary technology to be able to continue to scale as the market and customer base develop.
 As a basis for comparision, Moody’s and Standard & Poors only cover about 2,500 names each.

 VI.3 Unique Value Proposition